What If You Suspect a Will Was Tampered With?

 on June 2, 2021

 During the probate process, a person’s last will and testament is identified and confirmed.
 The estate is settled and property and assets are distributed to the appropriate heirs.
-But what should you do if you believe that your loved one’s will was fraudulently altered or otherwise tampered with?
+But what should you do if you believe that your loved one’s will was subject to fraudulent altering or tampering?

 Even so, if you believe a will was unlawfully altered, take immediate action to protect your rights.
 In Georgia, you have the right to contest (challenge) an invalid will.
 Here are four steps to take.

-You Must Identify Specific Grounds to Contest a Will
+You Must Identify Specific Grounds for a Will Contest

 A will can be tampered with in a number of different ways.
 If you are preparing to challenge a will in Georgia, you must select a specific cause of action.
 Some of the most common reasons why wills are contested include: